 Welcome to our IDEA Glossary series, where we discuss important terminology in the inclusion, diversity, equity and access space, we’re onto B, and B is for Black (with a capital ‘B’).

-So there are lots of things I would like to discuss surrounding this term, including the evolution of terminology we used before Black, what it means to be ‘Black’ in Canada and how the meaning of Black is very different depending on where you are in this world.
-I also think that ‘blackness,’ ‘blaccents,’ and ‘cultural appropriation’ are topics that probably deserve their article — so today, I’m keeping it short and sweet and just talking about the definition of Black.
+There are lots of things I would like to discuss surrounding this term, including the evolution of terminology we used before Black, what it means to be ‘Black’ in Canada and how the meaning of Black is very different depending on where you are in this world.
+I also think that ‘blackness,’ ‘blaccents,’ and ‘cultural appropriation’ are related topics that deserve their own discussion — that being said, today we’re focusing on the definition of Black.

 Black is a racialized classification of people, usually with African ancestry, who have a wide range of skin colours and complexions.

-The capitalization of Black is more necessary now than ever; however, there are a few thoughts around the capitalization; one that resonated with me was from an article by Mike Laws, shared in the Columbia Journalism Review:
+When it comes to spelling, the capitalization of Black is more necessary now than ever; one thought that resonated with me was from an article by Mike Laws, shared in the Columbia Journalism Review:

 To capitalize Black, in her view, is to acknowledge that slavery “deliberately stripped” people forcibly shipped overseas “of all other ethnic/national ties.
 African American is not wrong, and some prefer it, but if we are going to capitalize Asian and South Asian and Indigenous, for example, groups that include myriad ethnic identities united by shared race and geography and, to some degree, culture, then we also have to capitalize Black.”

 Many who consider themselves Black have full or partial African ancestry, whether through Sub-Saharan Africa, the Caribbean or South/Central America.
 In Canada, 46 percent (547,785) of Black Canadians are of Caribbean origin, and 35 percent (424,840) of Black Canadians are of African immigrant origin.